mritunjaypandey2k24/RiskPredict/documentation/Feature_Engineering_Plan.md

 These features will be extracted using pandas datetime functionalities, leveraging the `.dt` accessor to extract specific components from datetime columns.

-## Finalizing the Document
-Save this document as `Feature_Engineering_Plan.md` in the documentation directory of your project.
-Review the plan to ensure it's comprehensive and aligns with your project goals.
-Commit and push the document to your GitHub repository as previously described.